 Going to recruitment agencies or consultants is usually considered as the final resort for restaurant owners for restaurant staffing.
 If all fails, you can easily hire a human resource for your restaurant through these.
 The agency shortlists the candidates and you can choose the ones suiting your requirements.
 The consultants also guarantee that the hired employee would work for more than six months once recruited by the restaurant.
 If they move before the designated time, the agency provides a replacement.
 However, hiring through recruitment agencies can be expensive as they charge a month’s salary of the hired employee.
 For example, if you hire one Commi -1 level staff, having a salary of Rs 15,000, then the consultant/agency would charge Rs 15,000 as their fee.

 Restaurant staffing is not a cakewalk.
-Finding employees who are just the right fit for your restaurant in terms of skill and behavior, is a difficult task indeed.
+Finding employees who are just the right fit for your restaurant in terms of skill and behaviour, is a difficult task indeed.
 Much thought should go into hiring new people, as your employees are the ones who build your brand.
 It is also far less cheap to retain an old employee than to hire a new one.
 Find out how to keep your restaurant staff and motivated here.